 Even for fairly non-artistic purposes such as a scientific publication, much attention should be given to the visual presentation of the simulation data.

-- With practice the observer can distinguish the level of u as well as the rate of change of u, and neither one obstructs the other,
+- With practice the observer can distinguish the level of u as well as the rate of change of u, and neither one obstructs the other;

-Another 4 trial color maps
+Another 4 trial colour maps